agale123/soccer-analytics/README.md

 * `playoff-possibilities`: Enumerates all possible standings outcomes and shows the distribution
 * `reign-quilt`: Visualization of Reign match results as a quilt pattern
 * `schedule-distribution`: How rest duration for different teams is distributed
+* [`score-waterfall`](score-waterfall/README.md): Visualization of how the scores for each team's games evolved over the game

 ## Development